tatianegercina/FinTech/01-Lesson-Plans/03-Python/3/Activities/08-Stu_File_IO/README.md

 2. Set the file path for the `customer_traffic.txt` data file.

-3. Initialize the `customer_total` and `day_count` variables that will hold the total and count of the number in the text file, respectively.
+3. Initialize the `customer_total` and `day_count` variables that will hold the total and count of the numbers in the text file, respectively.

 4. Use the file path pointing to the `customer_traffic.txt` data file to open the file as an object.